-Our 2022 Disneyland Paris vacation planning guide covers info & tips for visiting the theme parks in France, plus hotel reviews, restaurant recommendations, ride ratings, and theme park itineraries.
-It’s up-to-date information and advice, with regular revisions from our visits to DLP and Walt Disney Studios Park.
-(Updated April 12, 2022.)
+Our Disneyland Paris vacation planning guide for this year and 2024 covers info & tips for visiting the theme parks in France, plus hotel reviews, restaurant recommendations, ride ratings, and theme park itineraries.
+It’s current info and advice, with regular revisions based on what’s new & next at DLP and Walt Disney Studios Park.
+(Updated August 4, 2023.)

-We’ll start with the good news, which is that Disneyland Paris is now celebrating its 30th Anniversary!
+Disneyland Paris is current celebrating its 30th Anniversary.
 This celebration features new attractions, decorations, costumes, merchandise, entertainment, shows, and the first-ever aerial drone show inside a Disney theme park.
-There’s a ton happening for this–arguably more than Walt Disney World’s 50th Anniversary–read about it all in our Guide to Disneyland Paris 30th Anniversary.
+There’s a ton happening for this–read about it all in our Guide to Disneyland Paris 30th Anniversary.

 Whether you are considering a day at Disneyland Paris–the most popular tourist destination in Europe–as part of a non-Disney trip to France, or are a huge Disney fan planning an international trip for Disneyland Paris, this guide has you covered.
 We will detail everything from hotels to dining, and answer the important question of when is a good time to visit Disneyland Paris?